- Chief of State:

 The council of ministers carries out foreign and domestic policies and also directs and controls the activities of the ministries and other state organs.
 The parliament must approve legislation proposed by cabinet members in order to be passed.

-The council of ministers is nominated by the president on the basis of the prime minister's recommendations and final approval must be given by the people's assembly.
-Parliament has 140 members that are elected through a closed-list proportional representation system.
+The council of ministers is nominated by the president on the basis of the prime minister's recommendations.
+Final approval must be given by the people's assembly.
+Parliament has 140 members who are elected through a closed-list proportional representation system.
 There are 12 multi-member constituencies corresponding to the country's 12 administrative regions.
 Within any constituency, parties must meet a threshold of 5%.